 Stirred up mites are not happy campers.
 The frenzied activity of the mites who survive treatment can cause exacerbated itching.
 This is especially prevalent at night.

-Ongoing itching is a possibility, since your dog must heal from a maze of tunnel wounds and eliminate the remains of lots of decaying parasites, and let’s face it… healing itches.
-Avoid resorting to antibiotic ointments and steroid creams like cortizone if possible, as they ultimately lower immune system function.
+Ongoing itching is a possibility, since your dog must heal from a maze of tunnel wounds and eliminate the remains of lots of decaying parasites.
+Avoid resorting to antibiotic ointments and steroid creams like cortizone if possible, as they can lower immune system function.

 It’s a process.
 No matter how you approach the disease, resolving Demodectic mange takes time.
 Demodicosis is essentially an immune system disorder, the rampant mite populations are just a symptom of a weakened immunity.
 Don’t get me wrong, they have to go.
 But we can slay them all day long and never cure the problem.

 To keep the symptoms gone, your dog needs to be able to keep the mites under control on his or her own.
 Unless other steps are taken to rebuild the damaged or deficient immune system, mange recovery will stalemate or even rebound.
 Your dog can become stuck in a cycle of remission and recurrence that can become chronic.
-Sadly, very few vets get to the bottom line and explain that the root cause is immune health.
+Sadly, your vet may not explain that the root cause is related to poor immune health.

 But now you know, and knowing is half the battle!
 The only truly effective solution is a big-picture approach that includes correcting getting rid of the mite overpopulation while rebuilding healthy immune function.